0455

 Watch out: Do not state only that "costs fall".
 The second mark in each pair is for explaining why cost per unit falls as output rises.
 For diseconomies, the mark scheme credits communication problems, control problems and poor industrial relations as specific examples, so name at least one.

-Once a firm passes the MES, several problems begin to drive average cost back up.
+Once a firm grows past the output at which long-run average cost is at its minimum, several problems begin to drive average cost back up.